TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 * Fixed an issue with removing products from wishlist when added to cart for WooCommerce prior 3.x versions.
 * Fixed an issue when the wizard add multiple shortcodes to an exists page

-= 1.9.17 =
-*Release Date - 2 April 2019*

-* Fixed HTML W3C validation for the Add to Wishlist button
-* Fixed a limit for Add all to cart function
-* Fixed public JS error
-* Added filter <i>tinvwl-allow_parent_variable</i> that allows to add parent variable product without selected variation from a 3rd party code.
-* Improved the Setup Wizard to prepend the Wishlist Page shortcode to existing page content.

 [See changelog for all versions](https://raw.githubusercontent.com/TemplateInvaders/ti-woocommerce-wishlist/master/changelog.txt).